websockets/ws/doc/ws.md

 - `error` {Error}

 Emitted when an error occurs.
+Errors may have a `.code` property, matching one of the string values defined below under [WS Error Codes](#ws-error-codes).

 ### Event: 'message'